innovationfleet/cca_for_splunk/roles/cca.splunk.onboarding/README.md

 ## Apps
-The apps directory holds multiple sub directories, one is `generic` and then one or more that reflect your environment name.
+The apps directory holds multiple sub directories, one for `versioned` and one for `selectable` apps.

-### Apps - generic
+### Apps - versioned
-In the `apps/generic` directory all Splunkbase apps should be stored.
+In the `apps/versioned` directory all Splunkbase apps should be stored.
 The apps are extracted using a supplied script `build_appFile_from_splunk_app.sh` located in this directory.
 The script extracts the real directory name from the app and uses that together with the version information to store the app with a new name, `appFile-SPLUNKBASE_APP_vAPP_VERSION`.
 Now multiple versions of the same app can be stored side by side and makes it easy to upgrade and even downgrade an app using CCA.

-### Apps - environment
+### Apps - selectable
-In the `apps/ENVIRONMENT_NAME` directory, apps that is purposely build for this environment should be store here.
+In the `apps/selectable` directory, apps that is purposely build for an environment should be store here.
 This can for example be, db inputs, HEC inputs, etc. The name of the app in these environment directories doesn't need to be the same as the app has when deployed to a Splunk instance.

-If we take a look at `splunk_httpinput` this is a default app in Splunk Enterprise, so Splunk request that the app is named like this when installed on the Splunk instance.
-However CCA allows us to name it different on the CCA manager server, for example `cloud_metrics-splunk_httpinput` or `dmz-splunk_httpinput`.
+If we take a look at `splunk_httpinput` this is a default app in Splunk Enterprise, so Splunk requires that the app has the proper name in Splunk.
+Luckily CCA allows us to name it different on the CCA manager server, for example `cloud_metrics-splunk_httpinput` or `dmz-splunk_httpinput`.
 The mapping of source and destination name of an app is handled when configuring app allocation in `environments/ENVIRONMENT_NAME/group_vars/ANSIBLE_GROUP`

-In the group_vars template structure there is only one forwarders group, if additional granularity is needed, target option can be set for each app and then that specific app will only be deployed onto that host.
+When you look in the inventory directory and in the group_vars directory structure there is only one forwarders group.
+If you different group of forwarders, target option can be set for each app.
+This enables full control of which apps that should be deployed where.

 ## Deployment-apps
 Deployment-apps are essential if your infrastructure has any Universal Forwarders that are managed via one or more Deployment Servers.
-All apps that should be distributed to the Deployment Servers should be stored in either the `deployment-apps/generic` or `deployment-apps/ENVIRONMENT_NAME` directory.
+All apps that should be distributed to the Deployment Servers should be stored in either the `deployment-apps/selectable` or `deployment-apps/ENVIRONMENT_NAME` directory.

-Any controlling `serverclass.conf` file should be configured in a dedicated app and stored in `apps/ENVIRONMENT_NAME` as it's destined for the Deployment Servers app directory.
+Any controlling `serverclass.conf` file should be configured in a dedicated app and stored in `apps/ENVIRONMENT_NAME` or as it's destined for the Deployment Servers app directory.

 In the group_vars template structure there is only one deployment-servers group, if additional granularity is needed, target option can be set for each app and then that specific app will only be deployed onto that host.

-### Deployment-apps - generic
+### Deployment-apps - selectable
-Apps in the generic directory needs to be cherry picked by specifying them in `environments/ENVIRONMENT_NAME/group_vars/ANSIBLE_GROUP` for relevant deployment_servers group_vars file.
+Apps in the selectable directory needs to be cherry picked by specifying them in `environments/ENVIRONMENT_NAME/group_vars/ANSIBLE_GROUP` for relevant deployment_servers group_vars file.

 ### Deployment-apps - environment
 All apps in the environments directory will be deployed to the deployment servers, based on those servers included in the playbook run.